sunke/codenest/README.md

-# The place I explore software design. #
+# The place where I explore software design. #

-Here stores the following experiement projects.
+Here stores the following projects.

 ## design-patterns-ts ##
 Implements some design patterns with TypeScript.